 Why are some transaction rows missing an IMEI?

 Some networks do not provide IMEIs for every data session.
 Some networks do not provide IMEI consistently between sessions.
-We provide the IMEI for all transactions where it is provided to us.
+We provide the IMEI for all sessions and transactions where it is provided to us.

-In most cases, this number will be 1 which represents a single device.
-However, for certain charge types - such as for a Bulk Data Plan - many devices are activated at once, so this field would reflect the number of devices included in a given transactions.
+In most cases, this number will be 1 which represents a single SIM.
+However, for certain charge types - such as for a Bulk Data Plan - many SIMs are activated at once, so this field would reflect the number of SIMs included in a given transactions.

 Why are my transactions negative?